-Appendix N gives examples of the magnitude of numerical variations among estimates of ISD attack costs, especially as a result of undocumented variations in which steps are counted and how costs are assigned to those steps.
-This paper's formalization systematically enforces counting all steps in a clearly defined cost metric, making it much easier to see actual algorithm improvements.
+Appendix F gives examples of the magnitude of numerical variations within the literature's estimates of ISD attack costs, especially as a result of undocumented variations in which steps are counted and how costs are assigned to those steps.
+This paper's formalization systematically enforces counting all steps in a clearly defined cost metric, making it much easier to see and quantify actual algorithm improvements.
+See Section 10.